 Quoted in the Deseret News on our third anniversary, George Smith explained the purpose of Signature Books: “As a team, we are committed to expanding the scope of Mormon history,” he said, “as well as enhancing the opportunities for expression by scholars and writers within the local community.”
 Thinking about it recently, we have decided that this remains our intent today.

 The current board of editors includes Lavina Fielding Anderson, Gary James Bergera, Lisa Orme Bickmore, Martha Sonntag Bradley, Kennith Cannon, Ron Priddis, John Sillito, and George D. Smith.

-The staff includes: Devery Anderson (electronic publishing) Connie Disney (production), Jani Fleet (office manager), Jason Francis (production), John Hatch (acquisitions), Greg Jones (order fulfillment), Keiko Jones (bookkeeping), Tom Kimball (marketing), and Ron Priddis (managing director), with George D. Smith (president and publisher) operating from his office in California, though in Salt Lake City once a month for staff meetings and for quarterly board meetings. (see also the staff page).
+The staff includes: Devery Anderson (electronic publishing), Jani Fleet (office manager), Jason Francis (production), John Hatch (acquisitions), Greg Jones (order fulfillment), Keiko Jones (bookkeeping), Tom Kimball (marketing), and Ron Priddis (managing director), with George D. Smith (president and publisher) operating from his office in California, though in Salt Lake City once a month for staff meetings and for quarterly board meetings. (see also the staff page, and our emeritus page).